TACC/Lmod/docs/source/052_Environment_Variables.rst

 Environment variables to change Lmod behavior
 ---------------------------------------------

-See :ref:`env_var-label` for the list of env. variables that change the behavior of Lmod.
+See :ref:`env_vars-label` for the list of env. variables that change the behavior of Lmod.